 Are you getting ready to launch a new product?
-It’s at this time that brands need to focus on setting the right price to attract the most customers possible.
+Now’s the time to focus on setting the right price to attract the most customers possible.

 This is when penetration pricing can come into play.
 But what is penetration pricing?
 And what are the advantages and disadvantages of this pricing strategy for brands?
 Let’s find out.

 Penetration pricing is when a product is priced lower than the competition to drive sales during the initial release period.
 This is a pricing strategy often used by brands for a product that has high competition or is a relatively new idea.

 Penetration pricing strategies can entice customers to make initial purchases or subscribe to services.
 The low price helps penetrate the market by getting the attention of more consumers than a higher price otherwise would, allowing the brand to establish a foothold against the competition in these early stages.

 Penetration pricing is when a product is priced lower than the competition to drive sales during the initial release period.

 What is the Purpose of Penetration Pricing?

 Penetration pricing works to disrupt the market by introducing new products at low prices to entice customers to stray from competitors.
 This helps capture the attention of potential buyers to quickly build up a customer base.

 - The goal of penetration pricing is to:

 The penetration pricing strategy works best when the products or services are best suited to a mass market, like a subscription.